sbaresearch/mobile-atlas/README.md

 * [setup](/setup): setup scripts that are used to install the MobileAtlas framework on a dedicated Raspberry Pi device

 ### Geographical Decoupling of SIM Card and Modem
+Physically moving devices and SIM cards between countries to enable measurements in a roaming environment is costly and does not scale well.
-MobileAtlas implements the promising approach to geographically decouple SIM card and modem, which boosts the scalability and flexibility of the measurement platform.
+Therefore, we introduce an approach to geographically detach the SIM card from the modem by tunneling the SIM card's protocol over the Internet and emulating its signal on the LTE modem.
+This allows us to test roaming effects on a large number of operators without physically moving any hardware between different countries.
 More specific details regarding the technical implementation of the SIM tunneling technique can be found in the [README file](/hardware#sim-tunneling) of the hardware directory.

 ### Framework Architecture
 The framework can be structured into three main components: SIM providers that allow sharing SIM card access, measurement probes that act as a local breakout to the cellular network, and a management server that connects the prior two components and acts as command and control unit for the measurement probes.